krazy527/daily-learning-log/README.md

-# Data Science
+# Artificial Intelligence

-This is an experimental project on Data Science.
+This is an experimental project on Artificial Intelligence.